 ABOUT THIS CHART: Fifteen Toyota and Lexus facilities have achieved Leadership in Energy and Environmental Design (LEED®) certification.
 LEED® is a point-based system administered by the U.S. and Canadian Green Building Councils promoting a whole-building approach to sustainable construction and remodeling.
 LEED certification is based on meeting stringent requirements in sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
 Ranging from office space to vehicle distribution centers, these facilities represent Toyota’s continued efforts to improve the design and efficiency of all operations.
 Toyota Motor North America is a platinum member of the U.S. Green Building Council.

 *Regulated waste includes hazardous, universal and special wastes regulated at the federal, state, provincial or local level.
 Non-regulated waste is all other waste.

 ABOUT THIS CHART: Waste data is collected on a calendar year basis.
-In 2017, our North American manufacturing plants, logistics sites and offices sent only 2 percent of waste for disposal to landfills.
+In 2018, our North American manufacturing plants, logistics sites and offices sent only 1.6 percent of waste for disposal to landfills.
 (For certain waste streams, landfill disposal is required by law.)
-We recycled, reused or composted 93 percent and sent only 5 percent of waste to waste-to-energy or fuels blending facilities.
-Total waste in 2017 was 3 percent less than 2016, in part due to a new line for cosmetic panels installed at our plant in southern California and additional aluminum machining at our assembly plant in Kentucky.
+We recycled, reused or composted 93 percent and sent 5.4 percent of waste to waste-to-energy or fuels blending facilities.
+Total waste in 2018 was higher than 2017, in part due to a new line for cosmetic panels installed at our plant in southern California and additional aluminum machining at our assembly plant in Kentucky.

 P16 / FY 2019 Water (Gallons)